 2. A ring selfie just isn’t enough.

 There’s something to be said about enjoying quality time with the ones you love.
-Your proposal is the perfect reason to catch up and show off that sparkler!
+Your engagement is the perfect reason to catch up and show off that sparkler!

 3. You’d love to get everyone acquainted.